andyroo2000/wintersmithTest/contents/articles/first-post-with-wintersmith/index.md

 Secondly, I can use my sweet, sweet Jade templating engine, which I already know and love and stop wasting time trying to wrangle Liquid to do things that it doesn't want to do.

-### The Future

-I know I've said this before, but this time I mean it (for a little while)...
-I think this is my blogging home for the foreseeable future.